 “Socket covers, unlike plugs and sockets, are completely unregulated, and not one of them is actually the correct size to be safely inserted into a socket,” FatallyFlawed co-founder David Peacock added.

 So socket protectors might actually be a waste of time and money!

 Check electric leads for damage

-Kids love chewing things, and unfortunately electrical cables are no exception.
-This can cause the leads to become frayed and damaged, and can lead to appliance breakdowns and potentially cause a child’s electrocution.
-Regularly inspect all the electric cables in your home, and throw out any that show signs of damage.
+Kids love chewing on things, and unfortunately, electrical cables are no exception.
+This can cause the leads to fray and become damaged, which can lead to appliance breakdowns and potentially cause a child’s electrocution.
+Regularly inspect all the electric cables in your home and throw out any that show signs of damage.

 Make cables hard to access

 Checking for damage and fitting socket protectors will make most electric outlets safe, but some cables, such as those that fit into computers, have push-in plugs that connect to the back of the appliance.

 Children can remove these cables and put them in their mouths.
 Rearrange rooms and move appliances around so children cannot reach their backs, and lock doors if possible.
 Consider running leads behind heavy items of furniture and buying computer desks that are difficult to access from the back.

 Turn off electrical items at the wall and unplug them if possible

 Kitchen appliances should be turned off at the wall and kept well away from children’s reach.
 Remember that kids can be prolific climbers, especially in kitchens!
 In bathrooms, any electrical appliances such as shavers and hairdryers should be unplugged when not in use and kept in high places.
 Make sure that electrical items are kept well away from sources of water.